melissasage/pokemon-deep-blue/ROADMAP.md

 [] Fix bug preventing AI from logging in on its account.
 [] Fix bugs caused by positional layout of action arguments.
 [] AI should re-challenge when a battle is concluded.
+[] Ability to message an AI to trigger a change its behavior.
 [] implement an AI that learns through its plays, via TensorFlow.js.